The Three Regimes of Offline-to-Online Reinforcement Learning: Design Choices in Stability and Plasticity

 \subsection{Plasticity: Parameter Reset}

-The most direct way to increase plasticity is to periodically reset network parameters while retaining the accumulated training data.
-Randomly initialized networks tend to exhibit higher plasticity than pretrained ones~\citep{nikishin2022primacy}, although this strategy may come at the cost of severe forgetting and performance degradation.
+A direct method to increase plasticity is to reset network parameters, as randomly initialized networks tend to exhibit higher plasticity than pretrained ones~\citep{nikishin2022primacy}.
 In the context of offline-to-online RL, parameter reset can be interpreted as starting from any pretrained agent $\pi_0$ and then resetting its weights to a randomly initialized agent $\pi_1$.
-While this approach severely degrades initial performance (i.e., $J(\pi_1) - J(\pi_0)$ is highly negative), it can significantly enhances plasticity.
-RLPD~\citep{ball2023efficient} directly trains an online RL agent from random initialization, which can be viewed as pretraining followed by reset before fine-tuning.
+While this approach severely degrades initial performance (i.e., $J(\pi_1) - J(\pi_0)$ is highly negative), it significantly enhance plasticity.
+RLPD~\citep{ball2023efficient} directly trains an online RL agent from random initialization, which can thus be reinterpreted as pretraining followed by full parameter reset before fine-tuning.